sjb-ch1mp/LinkRippr/README.md

 ### Saving and Loading Settings
 You can save your current settings, including all HTML, JavaScript and CSS signatures into a text file.
 This can then be loaded the next time the you launch LinkRippr so that you don't need to manually enter each signature.
 This feature is located in the _SETTINGS_ panel under `< Save />`.

+### Changing the Default Settings
+If you'd prefer not to load your settings file every time you launch LinkRippr, you can alter the dictionary in the function `defaults.js::getDefaultSettings()`.
+LinkRippr automatically imports the default settings defined in this function and this will save you the trouble of importing a settings file each time you launch LinkRippr.

 ## HTML Signatures
 LinkRippr will search an HTML file for element:attribute combinations and return the associated values, i.e. `<element attribute='values'>`.
 The simple syntax defined below also allows LinkRippr to be aware of element nesting, to a maximum depth of 1, e.g. `<outer-element><inner-element></inner-element></outer-element>`.